Nara Park [奈良公園]

 In the park, there are a few ponds.

-Especially, Sarusawa Pond is popular for the scenery that Five-story pagoda in Kofukuji and willow trees around it reflect on the surface of the water.
+Five-story pagoda in Kofukuji and willow trees reflect on the surface of the water.

-After all, the symbol of Nara Park is deer.
-In Nara Park, about 1,200
+But after all, the symbol of Nara Park is deer.
+(In Japanese, "shika")

 Deer is the messenger of God in Kasuga-taisha shrine, so deer have been protected carefully since ancient times.